Code-Institute-Submissions/davidb3rgqvist-project2/README.md

 ### Accessing the Deployed Site

-The deployed Free Gym Locator website can be accessed using the following URL: [https://github.com/davidb3rgqvist/project1](https://github.com/davidb3rgqvist/project1)
+The deployed WordStream website can be accessed using the following URL: [https://davidb3rgqvist.github.io/project2/](https://davidb3rgqvist.github.io/project2/)

-The GitHub Pages deployment offers a convenient way to share the Free Gym Locator website with users globally.
+The GitHub Pages deployment offers a convenient way to share the WordStream website with users globally.

-Feel free to explore the live version of the Free Gym Locator.
+Feel free to explore the live version of the WordStream game.

 ## Credits

-The development and creation of the Free Gym Locator website would not have been possible without the contributions, support, and resources from various individuals and organizations.
+The development and creation of the WordStream website would not have been possible without the contributions, support, and resources from various individuals and organizations.
 We would like to extend our gratitude and credit to the following:

 ### Open-Source Libraries and Tools

 - **Google Fonts:** Used for typography and font styles across the website.
-- **Font Awesome:** Provided icons used for navigation, enhancing user experience.
+- **Font Awesome:** Provided icons used for navigation the play button, enhancing user experience.
 - **ChatGPT by OpenAI:** Utilized for AI assistance and content suggestions.
 - **Figma:** Used for creating wireframes, aiding in the design process.
-- **Adobe Photoshop & Illustrator:** Used for image editing and graphic elements.
+- **Adobe Photoshop & Express:** Used for image editing and graphic elements.
 - **Code Institute:** Primary educational content encompassing comprehensive videos elucidating HTML, CSS and UX.
 - **www.w3.org:** Utilized to perform validation test of HTML and CSS.
 - **https://ui.dev/amiresponsive:** Utilized for a quick overview of the responsivness.